 Kranji Resevoir Park, Lim Chu Kang, Singapore 49199; www.nparks.gov.sg

-Perennial HoneyKids fave Gardens by the Bay is always a top spot for some free water play fun combined with the cool outdoors adventure playground also on site.
-Don’t forget to take scooters for a whizz around the gorgeous gardens, and make a pit stop for hawker-style food at the wallet friendly, super delish Satay by the Bay!
+Gardens by the Bay has long been an affordable favourite of the HoneyKids team: head over for fun in the domes and don’t forget to pack the swimmers for the free water play fun!
+Bring your scooters so the kids can whizz around the gorgeous gardens, and make a pit stop for hawker-style food at the wallet friendly, super delish Satay by the Bay!

 Children’s Garden, Gardens by the Bay, 18 Marina Gardens Drive, Singapore 018953; www.gardensbythebay.com.sg

-Singapore’s newest rustic, green space opened late last year and is the perfect choice for a leisurely day of cycling, picnicking and wildlife spotting for the whole fam.
-Kiddos will love the all-natural Casaurina Exploration Playground, where obstacles have been created out of up-ended trees and the likes.
-There are also a whopping five beach areas to pick from for a spot of sandcastle building, and don’t forget to snap a photo or two at the iconic Coney Island gates too.
-For full deets on all there is to see and do on the island, check out our Coney Island guide before you pack that picnic and head on over.
+Singapore’s newest rustic, green space is the perfect choice for a leisurely day of cycling, picnicking and spotting the local wildlife residents.
+Kiddos will love the all-natural Casaurina Exploration Playground, and there are also a whopping five beach areas to pick from for a family sandcastle building competition.
+Before you pack that picnic, check out our Coney Island guide to get the most out of your big day outdoors.

 Coney Island, accessed from Punggol Settlement, 3 Punggol Point Road, 828694; www.nparks.gov.sg

-Head over to the nesting place for over 400 species of birds, from Happy Feet and his friends at Penguin Coast, to Ollie the Ostrich at the Dinosaur Descendent exhibition area, for a thoroughly feathery fun day out at the Bird Park.
-Our little chicks also give a big thumbs-up to the Birdz of Play: head to the dry zone for an adventure bird-themed playground, and to the wet zone for the kids to make a big splash at the water park.
+Flock over to Jurong Bird Park for a thoroughly feathery fun day out amongst over 400 species of birds.
+Our little chicks also give a big thumbs-up to the Birdz of Play area where you’ll find a dry zone bird-themed adventure playground, and a wet zone where the kids can make a big splash in the water playground.

 Jurong Bird Park, 2 Jurong Hill, Singapore 628925; www.birdpark.com.sg

 This family friendly nature reserve is home to over 40% of Singapore’s undisturbed flora and fauna so take your binoculars in the hope of spotting the mischievous macaques, the immeasurably cute colugo and the alien-looking pangolin amongst the 3,043 jungly hectares.
-The trails are well laid out and easy to navigate and the reserve gets extra brownie points from us for welcoming the family dog as a visitor too.
-The area has recently undergone a big restoration and is set to re-open in its entirety by September 2016 (with plenty to see and do before that time too).
+The trails are well laid out and easy to navigate and the reserve gets extra brownie points for welcoming the family dog as a visitor too.

 Bukit Timah Nature Reserve, Hindhede Drive, Singapore 589318; www.nparks.gov.sg